Skip to Main Content

 • Automatically generate a reference list from these in-text citations

 More information about these can be found on our referencing pages.
 All reference managers will require some small adjustments in some of the generated citations for OSCOLA.
-This guide provides further information on how to use OSCOLA with EndNote and Zotero.
+The University of Oxford guide provides further information on how to use OSCOLA with EndNote and Zotero including instructions for using the style file.

 Zotero is the reference manager that works most efficiently with OSCOLA and Law Resources.
 It is freely available.
 These tutorials on using Zotero with OSCOLA are a good starting point.